Aircraft History at Barrow-in-Furness

 A Whirling Table was erected in 1910 to test full-size propellers for the airship under the conditions of flight.
 ‘The machine is, so far as we are aware, the only one of its kind that has ever been constructed.’ – Flight magazine, 16 July 1910.

-Captain Murray Sueter (later Rear Admiral Sir, CB), who was in command of work on the airship, gave permission for a small hangar to be constructed.
-Cavendish Dock was ideal for test-flying in that it enclosed a 142 acre area of shallow, tideless water, then being the largest single dock in the world.
 Schwann acquired the Avro D for £700 in June 1911 at Brooklands.
-Following transportation to Barrow, floats were lashed to the skids.
+Following transportation by rail to Barrow, floats were lashed to the skids.
 The final Mark VII floats included a hydroplane step.
 On 18 November 1911, take-off was achieved to just clear of the surface of the water for 50 or 60 yards in skips, but, upon falling back, the floats were damaged and the port lower wing was smashed up.
-‘His lack of experience let him down and the subsequent crash cannot be considered the first water landing even though both pilot and aircraft survived.’ – The Royal Navy’s Air Service in the Great War by D Hobbs.
+‘Schwann’s lack of experience let him down and the subsequent crash cannot be considered the first water landing even though both pilot and aircraft survived.’ – The Royal Navy’s Air Service in the Great War by D Hobbs.
 He gained an Aviator’s Certificate (No. 203) on 16 April 1912.

 Schwann requested Sydney Sippe to come to Barrow in order to prove the Avro D’s capability to fly from water.
 On 2 April 1912, Sippe (later Major, DSO OBE FRAeS) became the first pilot to fly from British seawater.
-Sippe is shown second from left on this photo, taken just prior to the mission for which he was awarded the DSO.
+Sippe is shown second from left on this photo, taken just prior to the mission for which he was awarded the Distinguished Service Order.
 On 18 April, Schwann also succeeded, but his was the last flight at Barrow in the Avro D.

 UK PATENTS